 3. Upload Your "Don't" List

 The most underrated input is telling the AI what you never do.
 "Never use exclamation marks."
 "Never start with a question."
-"Never use the word 'leverage.'"
+"Never use corporate filler like 'synergy.'"
 Negative constraints are just as valuable as positive examples.

 4. Actually Edit the Generated Content